How do I get started with Cline’s Plan/Act workflow on an existing repo without it making risky changes?

 What You Need:

-Strategically, how should we think about Plan/Act workflows on a legacy codebase?
+How should I think about a plan/act workflow strategically on a legacy codebase?

 Expanded Explanation: